talevy/in-silico/README.md

 in-silico
 =========

-"performed on computer or via computer simulation."
+>performed on computer or via computer simulation.

+mostly small and incomplete projects can be found here.